apache/echarts-doc/en/option/component/axis-common.md

 #${prefix} splitArea(Object)

-The split area of coordinate axis in [grid](~grid) area defaults not to show.
+Split area of axis in [grid](~grid) area, not shown by default.

 {{ if: ${hasLabelInterval|default(true)} }}
 ##${prefix} interval(number|Function) = 'auto'
 {{ use: partial-axis-interval(
-    name="splitArea of coordinate axis",
+    name="Axis splitArea",
     componentType=${componentType}
 ) }}
 {{ /if }}

 ##${prefix} show(boolean) = ${defaultShow|default(true)}
-specify whether to show the splitArea.
+Whether to show the splitArea.
 ##${prefix} areaStyle(Object)

-The style settings about split area
+Split area style.
 ###${prefix} color(Array) = ['rgba(250,250,250,0.3)','rgba(200,200,200,0.3)']
-The color of split area.
+Color of split area.
-The color of split area would circularly set their colors according to the color order in the array, which defaults to adopt a interval color between the deep and light one.
+SplitArea color could also be set in color array, which the split lines would take as their colors in turns.
+Dark and light colors in turns are used by default.
 {{ use:partial-style-shadow-opacity(prefix='##' + ${prefix}) }}